 You should always strive to learn more about the behavior and anatomy of the fish species you plan to target.
-The more knowledge you have, the better angler you’ll become if you can apply your critical thinking skills.
+The more information you have about your quarry, the better an angler you’ll become.
+It’s just a matter of getting out on the water and applying your critical thinking skills.

 - Largemouth bass are widely abundant.
-The largemouth is one of the most widely distributed game fish in the United States, they are found in 48 states nationwide.
-Bass fishing also appeals to many anglers since freshwater lakes and ponds that contain bass are usually found within a short drive of most American homes.
+The largemouth is one of the most widely distributed freshwater game fish in the United States, they are found in 48 states nationwide.
+Bass fishing also appeals to anglers of many different levels and abilities since lakes and ponds that contain bass are usually found within a short drive of most American homes.

 - Florida largemouth bass grow considerably faster than their northern counterparts.
-Florida bass generally reach a weight of about 10 pounds in 8 years.
+Florida-strain largemouth bass generally reach a weight of about 10 pounds in 8 years.
 A Northern largemouth, in contrast, would generally weight about 5 pounds at the same age.

 - The world record largemouth was caught in Georgia in June of 1932.
-The world record fish weighed 22 pounds 4 ounces and was caught on Montgomery Lake.
+The world record fish weighed 22 pounds 4 ounces and was caught on Montgomery Lake by George Perry.

-- The average lifespan of a largemouth bass is about 10 years.
-According to a few books and websites we’ve read, some fish have lived as long as 16 years.
-The Northern largemouth tends to live longer than the Florida species.
+- The average lifespan of a largemouth bass is about 16 years.
+According to the Texas Parks & Wildlife Department, largemouth bass live for about 16 years on average.
+However, the Northern largemouth tends to live longer than the Florida-strain.

 - Largemouth bass have inner ears that consist of small bones.
 These bones are able to pick up very subtle sounds, like the movement of a grass shrimp or crayfish.